About Villanova University

 All the programs that are offered online are taught by the faculties who train their on-campus students to ensure the same high-quality education and academics excellence is maintained across all their courses.

 The university offers 77 online programs across various disciplines.
-University majors include Accounting, Business Management, Engineering, Information Systems, Information Technology, Law, Nursing, and more.
+The majors include Accounting, Business Management, Engineering, Information Systems, Information Technology, Law, Nursing, and more.

 The university is also committed to providing various advanced tools and resources to their non-traditional students to help them understand the curriculum easily.